UserPFP/UserPFP/README.md

 [Replugged](https://replugged.dev/) using a plugin-theme hybrid

-After that, you will have to submit a profile picture for review, either using the plugin settings [COMING SOON] or by joining our [Discord server](https://discord.gg/userpfp-1129784704267210844)
+After that, you will have to submit a profile picture for review, either using the plugin settings on supported platforms or by joining our [Discord server](https://discord.gg/userpfp-1129784704267210844)

 ## Our team